BrentPease1/second-life/content/join/current_openings.md

 This is a well-funded, multi-agency research project, and the graduate students will be expected to assist in hiring and managing field technicians to support the data collection efforts.
 Additionally, although research questions will be unique among the selected students, their field work will be complimentary, and all individuals will be expected to contribute to all wild turkey research activities carried out.

-The successful applicants will have (1) obtained M.S. degree in wildlife, ecology, biology, forestry, zoology, or related fields; (2) knowledge of wild turkey ecology; (3) exceptional quantitative skills with experience using a variety of data types and models; (4) knowledge of program R and spatial software (e.g., QGIS, ArcGIS); (5) a driver's license and ability to conduct independent field work in difficult conditions (e.g., steep terrain, poison ivy, ticks); (6) strong oral and written communication skills, and (7) a cooperative, team-oriented mindset eager to carry out wildlife research and address key problems in wildlife conservation and management.
+The successful applicants will have (1) obtained B.S. or M.S. degree in wildlife, ecology, biology, forestry, zoology, or related fields; (2) knowledge of wild turkey ecology; (3) exceptional quantitative skills with experience using a variety of data types and models; (4) knowledge of program R and spatial software (e.g., QGIS, ArcGIS); (5) a driver's license and ability to conduct independent field work in difficult conditions (e.g., steep terrain, poison ivy, ticks); (6) strong oral and written communication skills, and (7) a cooperative, team-oriented mindset eager to carry out wildlife research and address key problems in wildlife conservation and management.

 To apply please email a single PDF to Dr. Brent Pease (bpease1@siu.edu) that includes:
 1. A cover letter that describes your specific interest in this position and how your past experiences and career goals align with the goals of the project.
 Your cover should clearly articulate which position you are interested in (gobbling chronology, nesting phenology, or a ranking of the two if your skillset matches both positions).
 2. Curriculum Vitae (with GPA and GRE scores included)
 3. Undergraduate and graduate transcripts (unofficial is acceptable)
-4. Example of writing (e.g., M.S. thesis or publication; can be included separately as PDF)
+4. Example of writing (e.g., thesis, class project, or publication; can be included separately as PDF)
 6. Contact information for 3 references

 The email subject should be **“PhD – Wild turkeys”**.
 Review of applications will begin immediately and continue until the position is filled.
 For full consideration, applications should be received by Dec 6, 2024, but applications will be accepted until positions are filled and reviewed on a rolling basis.